zhaoyul/aposd-vs-clean-code/README.md

 In my opening remarks I talked about how it's important to reduce the amount of information people have to keep in their minds at once.
 In this situation, readers have to remember that loop while they read four intervening methods that are mostly unrelated.
+You apparently think this will be easy and natural (I disagree).
 But it's even worse than that.
 There is no indication which parts of `checkOdd...` will be important later on, so the only safe approach is to remember *everything*, from *every* method, until you have encountered every other method that could possibly descend from it.
-This can't possibly work.
+And, to make the connection between the pieces, readers must also reconstruct the call graph to notice that, even through 4 layers of method call, the code in `smallestOdd...` places constraints on the loop in `checkOdd...`.
+This is an unreasonable cognitive burden to place on readers.

 If two pieces of code are tightly related, the solution is to bring them together.
-Separating the pieces, even in adjacent methods, makes the code harder to understand.
+Separating the pieces, even in physically adjacent methods, makes the code harder to understand.

 To me, all of the methods in `PrimeGenerator` are entangled: in order to